Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Experiments

-\paragraph{Contamination and overlap considerations.} Fully eliminating train--test overlap is difficult for CTI benchmarks, so we design Minerva-CTI to minimize leakage where possible.
-We exclude multiple-choice formats during training to reduce direct overlap with MCQ knowledge benchmarks such as CKT and CyberMetric.
+\paragraph{Contamination and overlap considerations.} Because CTI benchmarks often draw on shared public standards and threat intelligence resources, fully eliminating train-test overlap is difficult.
+We therefore design Minerva-CTI to minimize direct leakage where possible.
+We exclude multiple-choice formats during training to reduce overlap with CKT and CyberMetric.
 SOCEval is derived from threat-intelligence reports that are not used as training targets.
-For CVE-based tasks (RCM, VSP), both training and evaluation draw on NVD-style descriptions; to reduce temporal leakage, we restrict Minerva-CTI to pre-2025 CVEs, while AthenaBench evaluations emphasize 2025-era entries.
-For ATT\&CK scenario tasks (ATE, RMS), Minerva-CTI uses ATT\&CK-derived scenarios, whereas evaluation uses independently curated (model-generated) scenarios conditioned on technique descriptions.
-Finally, ElasticRule, APTNER, LANCE, AnnoCTR, and AZERG are included only for evaluation and are not used as supervised training objectives.
+For CVE-based tasks, Minerva-CTI uses pre-2025 CVEs, while AthenaBench RCM and VSP evaluations emphasize 2025-era entries.
+For ATT\&CK scenario tasks, Minerva-CTI uses ATT\&CK-derived training scenarios, whereas ATE and RMS evaluation use independently curated model-generated scenarios conditioned on technique descriptions.
+Finally, ElasticRule, APTNER, LANCE, AnnoCTR, and AZERG are used only for evaluation and are not included as supervised training objectives.